gassema23/ratt/README.md

 List any requirements needed to run your project, such as:

-- PHP version
+- PHP version : ^8.1
-- Laravel version
+- Laravel version: ^10.0
-- Additional packages or dependencies
+- Tailwind: 3.2.7
+- Alpinejs: ^3.11.1

 ## Installation

-Steps to install and set up your project, such as:
+Steps to install and set up project:

 1. Clone the repository
 2. Install dependencies with `composer install`
+2. Install package with `npm install`
 3. Copy `.env.example` to `.env` and configure your environment variables
 4. Run database migrations with `php artisan migrate`
 5. Serve the application with `php artisan serve`

-## Usage

-Instructions on how to use your project, including:

-- How to run the application
-- How to access the application (e.g. URL)
-- Any default login credentials or user roles

-## Contributing

-Information on how others can contribute to your project, such as:

-- How to submit bug reports or feature requests
-- Guidelines for pull requests
-- Code of conduct

 ## License

-Information on the license:

 - [MIT license](https://opensource.org/licenses/MIT).

 ## Credits

-Acknowledgements for any third-party resources or contributors, such as:

-- Frameworks or libraries used
-- Inspiration for the project
-- Contributors to the code
+ - Mathieu Gasse <mathieu.gasse2@telus.com>